benfoxall/prpc/slides/index.md

 ^ Though I do spend a lot of time on Zoom, so I guess I feel pretty comfortable

-^ This is a bit of an odd talk, there's some things that I might not hit

-^ Get a pen and write down any comments or questions

 ---

 # With